');

 About Hoboken, GA

-Hoboken is a small community in Georgia with a population of 913 residents.
-The median household income is $71,094 per year, which is above the national average.
-The median age in Hoboken is 43.1 years.
+Hoboken is a small community located in Georgia with a population of 913 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,094 per year, which is 5% below the national median of $75,149.
+The median age of 43.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Hoboken Ranks in Georgia